ramirocabral/aws-solutions-architect-associate-notes-SAAC03/databases/Aurora.md

 - No code changes required.
 - Enforce IAM authenticacion for DB, and securely store credentials in AWS Secrets Manager.
 - **Never public accesible**.
 Must be accessed from a VPC.

+## Migrations

+**Use DMS if both dbs are up and running**.

+### RDS MySQL to Aurora MySQL

+- Option 1: DB Snapshot from RDS MySQL -> Restore to Aurora MySQL.
+- Option 2: Create Aurora Read Replica from RDS MySQL, and when the replication lag is 0, promote it as its own DB cluster. (but more time and cost $)

+### External MySQL to Aurora MySQL

+- Option 1: Use Percona XtraBackup to create a backup file in [[S3]].
+Create a Aurora MySQL from S3.
+- Option 2: Create an Aurora MySQL DB.
+Use the mysqldump to migrate MySQL into Aurora.(slower).

+### RDS PostgreSQL to Aurora PostgreSQL

+- Option 1: DB Snapshot from RDS PostgreSQL -> Restore to Aurora PostgreSQL.
+- Option 2: Create Aurora Read Replica from RDS PostgreSQL, and when the replication lag is 0, promote it as its own DB cluster. (but more time and cost $)

+### External PostgreSQL to Aurora PostgreSQL

+- Create a backup and put it in [[S3]].
+- Import it using the `aws_s3` Aurora extension.